cisocrgroup/pocoweb/README.md

 process will automatically generate one.
 You will be prompted some initial configuration in this case.

-To build and start Pocoweb the following tools have to be installed:
+To build and start Pocoweb the following dependencies have to be
+installed:
 * `docker`
 * `docker-compose`
 * `make`
 * `openssl` (if no certificate is provided)
+* `nodejs`

 To deploy Pocoweb just execute `make docker-start`.
 This command will build all required docker images and start up the docker service.